iNaD/ds-mediatheken/README_EN.md

 - **Important** Currently the highest MP4 quality available will be downloaded.
 - It may happen that a download doesn't work as expected and no video file is downloaded.
 If this is the case, please [create an Issue](https://github.com/iNaD/ds-mediatheken/issues/new) with the link to the episode and some information about your Diskstation.

+### Donations

+You want to support the project or appreciate the work?
+Just write me some kind words via E-Mail or donate a small refreshment via [Paypal](https://paypal.me/theiNaD).

 ### License